compscichris/Beehive/README.txt

 Author: Christopher Chen
 Date of creation 1/12/2024

+UPDATED DESCRIPTION:

-Project Beehive is a simulator project that is used to write code to simulate drones.
+Project Beehive is a simulator project that is used to write code to simulate drones interacting in a large world.

-The purpose of this project is to create a drone simulation that is relatively realistic, and applicable to situations like military usage, construction testing, reconnaisance, monitoring, and delivery systems.
+The purpose of this project is to create a drone simulation that is relatively realistic, and applicable to situations like military usage, construction testing, reconnaisance, monitoring, and delivery system potentials.
+Ideally, this is a video game like a flight simulator, or could be adapted to one in the future.

 Benefits of this project:
 - Will provide a way for me to practice programming methodologies, and create